-Fr.
-Alex Rubio, MSpS (ext.
-3137) Annunciation B11 alex.rubio@mtangel.edu Dr. Ruth Hayes-Barba (ext.
+Angela Rosson, LPC (ext.
+3586) Annunciation B12 angela.rosson@mtangel.edu Dr. Ruth Hayes-Barba (ext.
 3550) Annunciation B13 ruth.hayes-barba@mtangel.edu

 Physical Health

 Good physical health is vital to priestly ministry.
 The daily life of a parish priest can be physically demanding.
 The seminarian is expected to develop positive habits of healthy diet and to follow a regular schedule of physical exercise that will carry over into priestly life.
 It is also expected that seminarians will make use of appropriate Seminary resources to develop and maintain a healthy lifestyle.
 To assist them in this regard, the Seminary provides facilities and opportunities for individual cardiovascular health and strength building, as well as opportunities to participate in team sports.